The food and safety team at Solihull Council inspects food premises to ensure they comply with food safety and standards legislation.

 - is mouldy

-- is not safe to eat (such as food containing pieces of metal, glass or plastic)
+- is not safe to eat (such as food containing pieces of metal, glass, plastic, allergens etc)

-- is incorrectly described or wrongly labelled (e.g. a vegetarian meal that contains meat)
+- is incorrectly described or wrongly labelled (e.g. a vegetarian meal that contains meat, allergens etc)

-If you are complaining about suspected food poisoning you should visit your GP, providing a sample may help with our investigation.
+If you are complaining about suspected food poisoning you should visit your GP at your earliest opportunity.
+Providing a faecal (poo) sample may help with our investigation.

-Illness is not always due to the last thing you have eaten, it may be something you have eaten several days before.
-If no food poisoning bacteria are found in your sample your symptoms could be due to another illness such as a stomach virus.
+Illness is not always due to the last thing you have eaten - it may be something you have eaten several days before.
+If no food poisoning bacteria is found in your faecal sample your symptoms could be due to another illness such as a virus.

 What we will do

-We do not have any influence over companies in relation to goodwill gestures and we do not seek compensation.
-If you feel you may be entitled to compensation you should seek legal advice.
+We do not have any influence over companies in relation to goodwill gestures and we do not seek compensation on your behalf.
+If you feel you may be entitled to compensation you should go directly to the business or alternatively seek independent legal advice.

 Get in touch

-You can contact our Food Safety team by:
+You can contact Solihull Council’s Food Safety Team by:

 - calling 0121 704 8018